nsrau/azure-docs.it-it/articles/active-directory/saas-apps/purecloud-by-genesys-provisioning-tutorial.md

 ## <a name="change-log"></a>Registro delle modifiche

-09/10-è stato aggiunto il supporto per l'attributo Enterprise "employeeNumber".
+10/09 - Aggiunto il supporto per l'attributo aziendale "employeeNumber".

 ## <a name="additional-resources"></a>Risorse aggiuntive